-- Screening fecal-occult blood tests for patients 45 years and older.
-Once every 12 months. - Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy. - Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
+Services that are covered for you What you must pay when you get these services enema.
+Screening fecal-occult blood tests for patients 45 years and older.
+Once every 12 months.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years. qualify for Medicare cost-sharing assistance.
+In a hospital outpatient setting, you also pay the hospital a 15% coinsurance unless you qualify for Medicare cost-sharing assistance.
+The Part B deductible doesn't apply.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
+Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
+Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.

-As of January 1, 2023, colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Out-of-Network 50% coinsurance for each Medicare-covered service.
+Prior Authorization is required.
+In-Network \$0 or 20% coinsurance for each Medicare-covered service.
+If you are eligible for full Medicare cost-sharing assistance under Louisiana Medicaid, you pay a \$0 copayment amount.
+You pay these amounts until you reach the out-of-pocket maximum.
+Out-of-Network Dedectible analise Deductible applies.
+50% coinsurance for each Medicare-covered service.
+Prior Authorization is required .